esohman/Waseda_courses/README.md

 # Waseda courses

-This repository contains files used on courses at Waseda University
+This repository contains files used on the Introduction to Digital Humanities course at Waseda University.

-File socialist-frequent-words-filtered-timeseries.csv is by Professor Eetu Makela (jiemakel)
+The Finnish data files are based on work at the Digital Humanities Hackathon 2015 (Professor Eetu Makela (jiemakel)).
+The Letters and Cities files are based on Palladio tutorials.